Fiona Albert

 Fiona Albert (born 12 December 1990) is an Australian rower.
 She competed in the women's eight event at the 2016 Summer Olympics.

 Club and state rowing

 Raised in Brisbane, Albert was educated at Brisbane Girls Grammar School where she took up rowing.
 She attended the University of Queensland, studying Arts/Law.
 She later relocated to Victoria and rowed from the Mercantile Rowing Club.

 Albert was first selected to represent Queensland in the women's youth eight in 2009 contesting the Bicentennial Cup at the Interstate Regatta within the Australian Rowing Championships.
-She rowed again in the Queensland youth eight in 2010.
+She rowed again in the Queensland Youth Eight in 2010.
 From 2011 to 2016 she rowed in Queensland's senior women's eights who contested the Queen's Cup at the Interstate Regatta within the Australian Rowing Championships.
-Those Queensland eights took the silver medal in five of those six years.
+The Queensland eights took the silver medal in five of those six years.

 International representative rowing

 Albert was first selected for Australian representation in a coxless four contesting the 2012 World Rowing U23 Championships in Trakai, Lithuania.
 That four rowed to a silver medal.

 Albert attempted for three years to be selected as a senior athlete.
 She was the travelling reserve for two years for the women's quad scull.
 She rowed in a double scull at the 2014 World Rowing Cup I in Sydney with Rhiannon Hughes and as a single sculler at the WRC III that year in Lucerne in her role as travelling reserve.